 “Some of the feedback we received in our Olympic review was that the Selection Policy in its former format could be misinterpreted depending on who was reading it,” conceded Athletics Australia’s CEO Dallas O’Brien.

-, which in stark contrast to the legalese of prior policies is presented in plain English and includes diagrams and flowcharts to aid in its interpretation, the team will be made up of:
+Under the new policy, which in stark contrast to the legalese of prior policies is presented in plain English and includes diagrams and flowcharts to aid in its interpretation, the team will be made up of:

 - Pre-selected athletes who finished in the top 8 at the London Olympics (or top 20 in the marathon)